-after although as because before even though if since though unless until when whether while
+after although as because before even though if since though unless until when whether while accordingly also additionally besides consequently furthermore however instead likewise meanwhile nevertheless therefore Furthermore, a well-trained dog will not chew or dig.

-Incorrect: Before sunrise, John's neighbors arrived to help build the new barn.

-("Sunrise" is the object, making "before" a preposition.)

-Correct: Before the sun came up, John's neighbors arrived to help build the new barn.
+- Incorrect: Before sunrise, John's neighbors arrived to help build the new barn. ("Sunrise" is the object, making "before" a preposition.) - Correct: Before the sun came up, John's neighbors arrived to help build the new barn.
 (Don't make the mistake of assuming that "before the sun" is a prepositional phrase.
-"The sun came up" is a clause, making "before" a subordinate conjunction.)
+"The sun came up" is a clause, making "before" a subordinate conjunction.